ProjetsPL/millto.web/collections/_posts/en/underfloor-heating-or-radiators-choose-the-best-option.md

 If you are considering the choice - underfloor heating or radiators - it is advised to look at the **technical aspect** of the problem as well.
 Which means checking the main source of heating in the building - in reality, the key issue.

-An increasing number of homeowners decide to choose a condesing bioler or a heat pump.
+An increasing number of homeowners decide to choose a condensing boiler or a heat pump.
 Those two solutions are perfect for underfloor heating, which results in a **highly efficient system providing a suitable temperature in every room**.
 Can those sources be used for radiators as well?
 It is not impossible, however choosing the right heaters might be problematic.
 Usually, larger models need to be picked, which takes a lot of space and disorganize interiors.

 If you, however, choose a **solid fuel boiler**, radiators are a better option.
 Underfloor heating can be used only if the system is equipped with additional devices to lower the water temperature in the system.
 It also increases the cost of the whole project.